India, Australia should look at USD 100 bln bilateral trade by 2030: Goyal | Business

 ''Your investible surplus can get a fair return in India,'' he said.

-The minister also emphasized the need to strengthen air and shipping connectivity.
+The minister also emphasised on the need to strengthen air and shipping connectivity.

 ''I have already talked to DP World for example in the UAE last week when I was there that they may look at expanding direct shipping lines and connectivity to Australia from India,'' Goyal said.